Dave Dobbyn: Solo career (1986–present)

 When DD Smash folded, Dobbyn began a successful solo career, by writing the soundtrack music for the animated feature film Footrot Flats: The Dog's Tale in 1986.
 The film yielded two hit singles: "You Oughta Be In Love" (1986) and the chart-topping "Slice of Heaven" (1986) recorded with the band Herbs.
 After the release of the film, "Slice of Heaven" became one of Dobbyn's best-known songs, frequently used in tourism advertisements aired on Australian television that encouraged people to visit New Zealand.
 With the success of the song in Australia, Dobbyn settled in Australia.

 In April 1987, a re-worked version of Dobbyn's song "Slice of Heaven" featured in a number of television commercials in Australia.
 Funded by the Australian Meat Industry Council (AMIC), the commercials promoted the Devon meat product by substituting the word "Heaven" for "Devon" in the chorus.

 Dobbyn released his debut solo album Loyal, a personal celebration of love and loyalty, in 1988.

-His follow-up was the Mitchell Froom-produced Lament for the Numb (1993), which included members of Elvis Costello's one time backing band.
+His follow-up was the Mitchell Froom-produced Lament for the Numb (1993), which included members of Elvis Costello's one-time backing band.
 The album was called "un-releasable" by Dobbyn's record label at the time and was shelved for a year until its eventual release.
-After nearly a decade in Australia, Dobbyn moved back to Auckland in the early 1990s, and made 1994's Twist with fellow New Zealander and recently returned singer-songwriter Neil Finn, whose contribution Dobbyn stated "was crucial to the sound of that record".
-Twist is also notable for its inclusion of the Maori singer Emma Paki, who was popular in the country at the time of the album's release.
+After nearly a decade in Australia, Dobbyn moved back to Auckland in the early 1990s, and made 1994's Twist with fellow New Zealander and recently returned singer–songwriter Neil Finn, whose contribution Dobbyn stated "was crucial to the sound of that record".
+Twist is also notable for its inclusion of the Māori singer Emma Paki, who was popular in the country at the time of the album's release.

 In 1995 Dobbyn became one of the first musical performers in the world to simulcast a performance on the Internet.
 However, it was hindered by technical problems.

 Dobbyn took on the role of producer in fourth solo album, The Islander.
 The album received widespread popular and critical acclaim, reaching number 1 on the New Zealand charts.